tasmo/reveal-jekyll/README.md

 ### Configuration

-All options for the reveal.js presentation are available in the `_config.yml` under `reveal:`.
+All options for the reveal.js presentation are available in the `_config.yml` as sub keys of `reveal:`.

-The configuration will be built at the bottom of the presentation.
+The configuration will be built in the `<script />` block at the bottom of the `index.html` presentation file.

 ### Code syntax highlighting

 reveal-jekyll uses [kramdown](//github.com/gettalong/kramdown) for Markdown rendering and [rouge](//github.com/jneen/rouge) for syntax highlighting.
-Below is an example with CoffeeScript code that will be syntax highlighted.
+Below is an example with CoffeeScript code that will be syntax highlighted:

 ```coffee
 {% highlight coffee %}